 Jack and Jill Bathroom Floor Plans

-The first step is plan your layout and map out where everything goes.
+The first step is to plan your layout and map out where everything goes.

 You will have to consider how the bathroom will contribute to your home's resale value, as well as how the two separate bedrooms’ positions and components will fit together.